Henry Tureman Allen

 Throughout its history, Bath County has faced challenges and overcome adversity.
 The devastating floods of 1937 and 1963 caused significant damage to the county, but the community came together to rebuild and recover.
 Today, Bath County continues to thrive as a vibrant rural community, preserving its rich history while embracing modern advancements and opportunities.

-This timeline provides a concise overview of the key events in the history of Bath County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Bath County, Kentucky.